tigressine/escala/tests/MANUAL_TESTS.md

 *I want to be able to access instructions how to play the game.*
 When you first run the game,you can go to settings and access the how-to page.
 Or in-game click on the menu bar.

+*I want to be able to select different products for the the game.*
+When opening the app, there is a product selection page.
+Choose a different product and verify that the change is updated.

+*I want to see a demo before playing the game.*
+Under settings, choose the "How-To" page to identify the instructions-like tutorial in how to play the game.

+*I want to be able to name my product, and see it used in the game.*
+When opening the app, there is a product naming slot.
+Choose a name and verify that the change is updated.